 Lantana forms into dense, spreading thickets, with hairy, serrated foliage over prickly stems.
 Look for colourful heads of flowers.
 And the leaves stink when you crush them.

 Lantana is now considered an invasive weed in more than 60 countries.
-In Australia, it currently grows throughout the regions shown in red on the map at left.
-(Source: weeds.org.au).
-You will often find it along the sides of roads where the soil has been disturbed.
-Left alone, it will then usually spread into the nearby bush.
+In Australia, it currently grows throughout the regions shown in red on the map here.
+You’ll often find it along the sides of roads where the soil’s been disturbed.
+Left alone, it will then spread into the nearby bush.

 I’ll never forget something that happened when I was young.
 I’ll start by saying I was one of those lucky kids who happened to live in a street that ran alongside a bush reserve.
 It was a fantastic place, which I especially remember for its native orchids growing all over the place.
 One day, a convoy of dump trucks turned up.
 They were trucks from the local municipal council and every one of them was piled high with Lantana cuttings.
 Apparently, they had been clearing the stuff out of the bush, and needed to get rid of the stuff.
 So they dumped it in some more bush, in the reserve alongside our street.